Holi: Holi-inspired events

+A number of Holi-inspired social events have also surfaced, particularly in Europe and the United States, often organised by companies as for-profit or charity events with paid admission, and with varying scheduling that does not coincide with the actual Holi festival.
+These have included Holi-inspired music festivals such as the Festival Of Colours Tour and Holi One (which feature timed throws of Holi powder), and 5K run franchises such as The Color Run, Holi Run and Color Me Rad, in which participants are doused with the powder at per-kilometre checkpoints.
+The BiH Color Festival is a Holi-inspired electronic music festival held annually in Brčko, Bosnia and Herzegovina.

 Issues

 Health impact

 A 2007 study found that malachite green, a synthetic bluish-green dye used in some colours during Holi festival, was responsible for severe eye irritation in Delhi, if eyes were not washed upon exposure.
 Though the study found that the pigment did not penetrate through the cornea, malachite green is of concern and needs further study.

 Another 2009 study reports that some colours produced and sold in India contain metal-based industrial dyes, causing an increase in skin problems to some people in the days following Holi.
 These colours are produced in India, particularly by small informal businesses, without any quality checks and are sold freely in the market.
 The colours are sold without labelling, and the consumer lacks information about the source of the colours, their contents, and possible toxic effects.
 In recent years, several non-governmental organisations have started campaigning for safe practices related to the use of colours.
 Some are producing and marketing ranges of safer colours derived from natural sources such as vegetables and flowers.

 These reports have galvanised a number of groups into promoting more natural celebrations of Holi.
 Development Alternatives, Delhi's CLEAN India campaign, Kalpavriksh Environment Action Group, Pune, Society for Child Development through its Avacayam Cooperative Campaign have launched campaigns to help children learn to make their own colours for Holi from safer, natural ingredients.
 Meanwhile, some commercial companies such as the National Botanical Research Institute have begun to market "herbal" dyes, though these are substantially more expensive than the dangerous alternatives.
 However, it may be noted that many parts of rural India have always resorted to natural colours (and other parts of festivities more than colours) due to availability.

 In urban areas, some people wear nose masks and sunglasses to avoid inhaling pigments and to prevent chemical exposure to eyes.